 A: Email your request to email@example.com.
 Please be sure to include your name, address, NCHFA account number and an address or fax number for us to send the payoff quote to you.

 Q: How do I make a payment on my NC Housing Finance Agency loan?

 A: Please mail your payment to the address below.
 Make sure to use your coupon and write your account number on your check.

 Q: If I refinance my FirstHome Mortgage or my NC Home Advantage MortgageTM, do I have to pay off my down payment assistance second mortgage?

 A: The answer depends on the type of down payment assistance you received.
 If you received a Hardest Hit Fund $15,000 mortgage, you must pay off that loan with your refinance for the portion not yet forgiven.
-If you received your down payment assistance mortgage in conjunction with the NC Home Advantage MortgageTM, typically 3 percent or 5 percent of the first mortgage amount, or with our FirstHome Mortgage, the answer is "it depends".
+If you received your down payment assistance mortgage in conjunction with the NC Home Advantage MortgageTM, typically 3% or 5% of the first mortgage amount, or with our FirstHome Mortgage, the answer is "it depends."
 The two options are to pay the first and second mortgages in full, or to keep the down payment assistance mortgage as a lien against the property.
 The latter process is called a subordination.

 To subordinate a NC Home Advantage Mortgage™ or FirstHome down payment assistance loan, the following must be true*:

-- The closing of the down payment assistance loan must be more than 7 years ago.
+- The closing of the down payment assistance loan must be more than seven years ago.

 - You must still be living in the home.